Bhuvana440/83_REDDY_BHUVANA_LAKSHMI/README.md

 # How to Run the Application

-pip install -r requirements.txt streamlit run app.py
+1.pip install -r requirements.txt

+2.streamlit run app.py